 Confirm against the prior year (2024): consolidated total assets were €15.1M, consolidated turnover was €14.8M, employees were 39.
 In 2024, only assets exceeded (one out of two).
 The two-consecutive-year test is not yet met for the 2025 financial year because only one year (2025) shows two exceedances.

+Documentation note: record the two-year comparison.
 Conclusion: Kuiper Vastgoed B.V. does not yet require a statutory audit for 2025 because the two-consecutive-year condition under article 2:397 BW2 is not satisfied.
 If the 2026 figures also exceed two thresholds, the audit obligation begins with the 2026 financial year.

-Step 5: Advise the client on preparation
+5. Advise the client on preparation

 What happens when the thresholds are crossed: practical preparation

-From the director's perspective, preparation means ensuring the accounting records can withstand audit scrutiny.
+From the director’s perspective, preparation means ensuring the accounting records can withstand audit scrutiny.
 That includes reconciled bank accounts, a clean trial balance, proper revenue recognition documentation, and complete fixed asset registers.
-For BVs that have never been audited, the transition from "good enough for tax filing" to "audit-ready" often requires upgrading the accounting function.
+For BVs that have never been audited, the transition from “good enough for tax filing” to “audit-ready” often requires upgrading the accounting function.
+In-house bookkeepers who have never interacted with auditors need time to understand what documentation will be requested.

-From the auditor's perspective, the engagement acceptance assessment for a first-time audit client requires particular care.
+From the auditor’s perspective, the engagement acceptance assessment for a first-time audit client requires particular care.
 ISA 510.6 requires the auditor to obtain sufficient appropriate evidence about opening balances.
 If the prior year was unaudited, the auditor must perform procedures on opening balances that go beyond agreeing to the prior year financial statements.
 This includes verifying the existence and valuation of assets carried forward, confirming that accounting policies were applied consistently, checking for unrecorded liabilities, and testing for misstatements in the opening position that could affect the current period.
+For a BV with significant property holdings (common in the Netherlands), the opening balance work on real estate valuations alone can be substantial.

 The general meeting of shareholders (AVA) appoints the auditor under article 2:393(2) BW2.
 If the AVA has not appointed an auditor, the supervisory board may do so.
 If no supervisory board exists, the managing directors (bestuurders) may make the appointment.
 The appointment should happen before the start of the financial year to which the audit relates, not after.